Follow these steps to become an ESL teacher in Kentucky:

 To get your initial Rank 1 certification, you need to get your certification official’s recommendation.

-Along with your TC-1 application, you will need to provide these items:
+Along with your CA-1 application, you will need to provide these items:

 - Official transcripts